open-duelyst/duelyst/docs/ROADMAP.md

 - OpenDuelyst will be free indefinitely, with no form of monetization.
 The code supporting payment processing has already been disabled or removed.
-- Since monetization is disabled, the rate of card acquisition is accelerated.
-	- Orbs (card packs) cost 50 gold instead of 100.
-	- Diamond (premium currency) prices are unmodified, since there is currently no way to gain Diamonds outside of test environments.
-	- Spirit (crafting) costs have also been halved.
-Spirit rewards (from disenchanting cards) have been standardized at 50% of Spirit cost.
-	- Quests which award Gold now award up to twice as much gold, and we are looking into adding new quests.
+- We aim to accelerate building a card collection, since there is no monetization.
+This includes larger Gold rewards, reduced Orb (pack) costs, and creating new Quests with additional rewards.
 - Creating new content or making balance changes are not goals of this project.
 	Instead, we aim to provide a well-maintained reference implementation and reference deployment of the game as it existed before the shutdown in 2020.
 - The game will be maintained after launch, though support may be limited since this is a volunteer project.
-Server outages will send alarms to developers, but response times may be delayed.
+For example, server outages will send emails to developers, but response times may be delayed.

 ## Project Timeline